qaisjp/growbot-api/README.md

     You should also add `$GOPATH/bin` to your `$PATH`.
 This is so that any self-built binaries (such as [`goimports`](https://godoc.org/golang.org/x/tools/cmd/goimports)) are easy to run.

+1. Already have Go set up?
+Make sure `go version` says you are running go 1.11 or later.
+We use [the new Go Modules system](https://blog.golang.org/modules2019), so if necessary, follow the [Go installation instructions] to upgrade.

+    Curious about Go Modules?
+See the Go [Modules](https://github.com/golang/go/wiki/Modules) wiki page!

 1. Make sure your editor is set up correctly.
 All files should be correctly formatted as per `go fmt`.

     We recommend you to use any of the following extensions with the obvious editors: [vscode-go](https://code.visualstudio.com/docs/languages/go), [GoSublime](https://packagecontrol.io/packages/GoSublime) or [vim-go](https://github.com/fatih/vim-go).
 These all run `gofmt` whenever you save a `.go` file.
 (You may find using `goimports` instead of `gofmt` more convenient.)